nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+1. (Availability/Interoperability) Should work on any mainstream OS as long as it has Java 8 or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. (Capacity) Should be able to hold up to 1000 Tasks and Events
+3. (Usability) Should be able compile and run the binary.
+4. (Usability) Should favor Unix-style commands over DOS style commands.
-3. Should come with automated unit tests and open source code.
+5. (Maintainability) Should come with automated unit tests and open source code.
-4. Should favor DOS style commands over Unix-style commands.
+6. (Performance) Any command should be able to respond within 3 seconds
+7. (Security/Data Integrity) Data should be encrypted
+8. (Reliability/Recoverability) Should be able to attempt to recover data for corrupted data files

 {More to be added}